josemotta/IoT.Starter.Pi.Thing/README.2.md

 Considering that docker-compose is definitely needed, JC Berthon shows a ["easy way"](https://www.berthon.eu/2017/getting-docker-compose-on-raspberry-pi-arm-the-easy-way/) to build it for yourself.
 I tried it successfully with a RPI 2 model B,  and after a long run the latest docker-compose was built at RPI.
 The binary file generated was added to `home/Docker` folder in the project repository.

-Next step is to copy the new `docker-compose` binary to `/usr/local/bin` and update its settings, as shown below.
+Next step is to copy the new `docker-compose` binary to `/usr/local/bin` and adjust its settings, as shown below.

 	$ cp docker-compose /usr/local/bin
 	$ chown root:root /usr/local/bin/docker-compose